offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 * `dist((2,10,2,10), (2,2,2,10)) = 8`
 * `dist((2,8,2,8), (2,2,2,10)) = 6.325`

-In addition to that, another limitation is that it requires knowing the number of clusters (k) beforehand.
-Other clustering algorithms exist that don't have these restrictions.
+In addition to only being able to use euclidean distance, another limitation is that it requires knowing the number of clusters (k) beforehand.
+Other clustering algorithms exist that don't have either restriction.

 **ALGORITHM**:

 Solving k-centers for any non-trivial input isn't possible because the search space is too huge.
-K-centers requires finding the combination of centers and point groupings such that the point distances to their centers are minimized.
-Imagine the steps you'd have to go through to solve for 100 points and 5 centers ...

- 1. How many number of ways can those 100 points be grouped?
- 1. How many dimensions does each point have?
- 1. What's the minimum / maximum value across points for each of those dimensions?
- 1. How many possibilities are there to check for each of the 5 centers?

-Because of this, heuristics are used for k-centers.
+Because of this, heuristics are used.
 A common k-centers heuristic is the farthest first traversal algorithm.
 The algorithm iteratively builds out more centers by inspecting the euclidean distances from points to existing centers.
 At each step, the algorithm ...

  1. gets the closest center for each point,
  1. picks the point with the farthest euclidean distance and sets it as the new center.